wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 });

 ```

-The NCCO object is given as a JSON response to the webhook, so Vonage knows what to do with it - in this case, the `language` and `style` of your choosing will read out the `text` you give it.
+The NCCO object is given as a JSON response to the webhook, so Vonage knows what to do with it - in this case, the `language` and `style` of your choosing will read out the `text` you give it as you choose.

+## Back to Async vs. Sync

+We have an endpoint for our outbound calls, we have a reply to give when people answer the emergency call.
+But, the point of this article was about asynchronous code, right?
+Our emergency endpoint, when hit at runtime, will synchronously loop through each number and phone it; that's PHP.
+So, now it's time for fibers.

+## Introducing the Event Loop